ericrommel/python_test_automation_book/weeks/week04/week04.md

 # Attempting to access private attribute (will raise an error)
 # print(test_case.__expected_result)  # Raises an AttributeError

+# Accessing a private attribute using "name mangling"
+print("Accessing private attribute:", test_case._TestCase__expected_result)  # Works due to name mangling but it is not recommended in practice

 # Accessing private method through a public method
 print(advanced_test_case.access_private_method())  # Output: This is a private method, not accessible outside.